Our People

 • Board

-Our nine-member Board of Directors guides the mission and vision of FoSWL, ensuring we continue to advocate for and support the library in meaningful ways.
+Our volunteer Board of Directors guides the mission and vision of FoSWL, ensuring we continue to advocate for and support the library in meaningful ways.
 Board members serve two-year terms, with the opportunity for re-election, and can choose to lead or participate in committees that further our work.

 • Committees